Applicants will be required to meet the admission requirements of the School of Graduate Studies:

 For those applying to Stream 1 of this program, which provides the academic and clinical preparation to enter the field of child life, applicants will also be required to demonstrate the following:

-- A minimum of 100 hours of volunteer work in a child life setting.
+- A minimum of 100 hours of volunteer work in a child life program.
 Those who have not fully completed these hours are still invited to apply.
 A conditional offer of admission can however only be offered before these hours have been completed.
 Admission will be contingent upon confirmation of these 100 hours being complete by June 30 in that year.
 Download a copy of the Volunteer Hours Form.

 - A minimum of two undergraduate courses in normative child development.
 This course work must cover growth and development from birth to 18 years of age as a requirement for child life specialist certification eligibility through the Association of Child Life Professionals (ACLP).
 Please refer to the ACLP website for more information on the specific child development course requirements ACLP will look for to meet their eligibility criteria.
 A conditional offer of admission can only be made to those still completing this course work.
 Admission will be contingent upon confirmation of these courses being successfully completed by June 30th in that year.

 - Successful completion of the program’s multiple-mini-interviews.